 14) Hydrographic Department.

 The activities of the Naval Museum were not restricted to collecting and exhibiting outdated artifacts.
-It was a center of technical progress, too.
+It was a center of technical progress too.
 It accumulated new weapons to be tested, design models and ship drawings, pilot machines and mechanisms.
 The secret storage was provided for inventions of famous design engineers A. P. Davydov and S. K. Dzhevatsky, and ship models designed by famous shipbuilder A. A. Popov.
-In 1877 one of the first quick-firers in the world, invented by V. S. Baranovsky were lent by the museum for field trials.
+In 1877 one of the first quick-firers in the world, invented by V. S. Baranovsky, was lent by the museum for field trials.

 The lecture hall of the museum was often used for public lectures on naval issues.
 For example, on November 23, 1887 Lieutenant N. N. Beklemishev reported about comparative tests of five mine boats during navigation of 1886; later he became known as an experienced ship-builder, hydrograph and the founder of the League for the Navy Renewal.
 Many historians lectured there, and A. S. Popov, the inventor of radio, made demonstrations there.